aewindle110/DroneWQ/docs/pre_built_html/_sources/theory.md.txt

 ## Removal of surface reflected light (L<sub>T</sub> - L<sub>SR</sub> = L<sub>W</sub>)

 The inclusion of L<sub>SR</sub> can lead to an overestimation of R<sub>rs</sub> and remotely sensed water quality retrievals, as shown in Figure 1. `DroneWQ` provides three common approaches to remove L<sub>SR</sub> as described below.
-An intercomparison of L<sub>SR</sub> removal methods can be found in [Windle & Silsbe 2021](https://doi.org/10.3389/fenvs.2021.674247).
+An intercomparison of L<sub>SR</sub> removal methods can be found in [Windle & Silsbe (2021)](https://doi.org/10.3389/fenvs.2021.674247).

 ![Caption for example figure.\label{fig:removal_Lsr_fig}](_static/figs/removal_Lsr_fig.jpg)
 <br/>
 Figure 1.
-Example of an individual UAS image (green band) with different radiometric values: (A) R<sub>UAS</sub>, (B) R<sub>UAS</sub> with initial sun glint masking and (C–F) remote sensing reflectance (R<sub>rs</sub>) using various methods to remove surface reflected light: (C) ⍴ look-up table (LUT) from HydroLight simulations, (D) Dark pixel assumption with NIR = 0, (E) Dark pixel assumption with NIR > 0, (F) Deglingting methods following [@hedley_harborne_mumby_2005].
-Figure taken from [Windle & Silsbe 2021](https://doi.org/10.3389/fenvs.2021.674247).
+Example of an individual UAS image (green band) with different radiometric values: (A) R<sub>UAS</sub>, (B) R<sub>UAS</sub> with initial sun glint masking and (C–F) remote sensing reflectance (R<sub>rs</sub>) using various methods to remove surface reflected light: (C) ⍴ look-up table (LUT) from HydroLight simulations, (D) Dark pixel assumption with NIR = 0, (E) Dark pixel assumption with NIR > 0, (F) Deglingting methods following [Hedley et al (2005)](https://doi.org/10.1080/01431160500034086).
+Figure taken from [Windle & Silsbe (2021)](https://doi.org/10.3389/fenvs.2021.674247).

 In `DroneWQ`, we provide the following methods to calculate L<sub>w</sub>:

 `blackpixel_method()`
 <br/>
 One method to remove L<sub>SR</sub> relies on the so-called black pixel assumption that assumes L<sub>W</sub> in the near infrared (NIR) is negligible due to strong absorption of water.
 Where this assumption holds, at-sensor radiance measured in the NIR is solely L<sub>SR</sub> and allows ⍴ to be calculated if L<sub>sky</sub> is known.
-Studies have used this assumption to estimate and remove L<sub>SR</sub>; however, the assumption tends to fail in more turbid waters where high concentrations of particles enhance backscattering and L<sub>W</sub> in the NIR [@siegel_wang_maritorena_robinson_2000]. *Therefore, this method should only be used in waters whose optical propeties are dominated and co-vary with phytoplankton (e.g. Case 1, open ocean waters).*
+Studies have used this assumption to estimate and remove L<sub>SR</sub>; however, the assumption tends to fail in more turbid waters where high concentrations of particles enhance backscattering and L<sub>W</sub> in the NIR [(Siegel et al 2000)](https://doi.org/10.1364/AO.39.003582). *Therefore, this method should only be used in waters whose optical propeties are dominated and co-vary with phytoplankton (e.g. Case 1, open ocean waters).*

 `mobley_rho_method()`
 <br/>
-Tabulated ρ values have been derived from numerical simulations with modelled sea surfaces, Cox and Munk wave states (wind), and viewing geometries [@mobley_1999].
+Tabulated ρ values have been derived from numerical simulations with modelled sea surfaces, Cox and Munk wave states (wind), and viewing geometries ([Mobley 1999](https://doi.org/10.1364/AO.38.007442)).
 Mobley (1999) provides the recommendation of collecting radiance measurements at viewing directions of θ = 40° from nadir and ɸ = 135° from the sun to minimize the effects of sun glint and nonuniform sky radiance with a ⍴ value of 0.028 for wind speeds less than 5 m/s.
 These suggested viewing geometries and ⍴ value have been used to estimate and remove L<sub>SR</sub> in many remote sensing studies. *This method should only be used if using a UAS sensor that is angled 30-40° from nadir throughout the flight and if wind speed is less than 5 m/s.*

 `hedley_method()`
 <br/>
 Other methods to remove L<sub>SR</sub> include modelling a constant 'ambient' NIR signal that is removed from all pixels.
-This method relies on two assumptions: 1) The brightness in the NIR is composed only of sun glint and a spatially constant 'ambient' NIR component, and 2) The amount of L<sub>SR</sub> in the visible bands is linearly related to the amount in the NIR band [@hedley_harborne_mumby_2005].
+This method relies on two assumptions: 1) The brightness in the NIR is composed only of sun glint and a spatially constant 'ambient' NIR component, and 2) The amount of L<sub>SR</sub> in the visible bands is linearly related to the amount in the NIR band [(Hedley et al 2005)](https://doi.org/10.1080/01431160500034086).
 Briefly, the minimum 10% of NIR radiance, min(Lt<sub>NIR</sub>), is calculated from a random subset of images.
 Next, linear relationships are established between the Lt<sub>NIR</sub> and the visible band values, which would be homogenous if not for the presence of L<sub>SR</sub>.
 Then, the slope (*b*) of the regressions are used to predict L<sub>SR</sub> for all pixels in the visible bands that would be expected if those pixels had a Lt<sub>NIR</sub> value of min(Lt<sub>NIR</sub>):
 <div align="center">
 <br/>
 Lw<sub>i</sub> = Lt<sub>i</sub> - b<sub>i</sub>(Lt(NIR) - min(Lt<sub>NIR</sub>)), where i is each band